Quackit Logo

 SQL In

-The SQL IN operator assists you in providing multiple values in your WHERE clause.
-This can provide very useful when you need to compare your value to a list of values.
+The IN operator can be useful when you need to compare your value to a list of values.
 Often this list could be the result of a query from another table.

 SQL Syntax